rtCamp/amp-compatibility/amp-wp-dummy-data-generator/data/README.md

 ### File `pre.sh` ###

-This file will be executed before the data files are imported.
+This script will be executed before the data files are imported.

 This can include install commands for recommended plugins to be installed in conjunction with this plugin, eg. an extension plugin for WooCommerce would require WooCommerce to be